manghat/gatsby-starter-lumen/content/posts/01_You_are_thinking_about_your_product_metrics_wrong!.md

 4. indicate future success or failure.

-> Any metric that is not actioned on atleast on a weekly basis is a mertic that has started to decay.
+> Any metric that is not actioned on atleast on a weekly basis is a mertic that is decaying.

 ### Framework for  defining metrics:

-**Note:** The first time you go through defining these, you should involve leadership and representation from other departments.
-What you find might shock you and might even create unease in reporting them.
-It is important that you stay the course and followthrough on the metrics, because if they have defined them right, your path ahead will be much simpler.
+Putting on a fresh pair of thinking hats will need involvement from leadership and other stakeholders.
+Sometimes, there is lack of clarity on the definition of success itself.
+It is important that you stay the course to define a set of goals the team can get behind.
+Make sure you define them right, your path ahead will be much simpler.

 **The North star metric:**